-Attach the end of the shock cord and the parachute to the eyebolt of the nose cone.
-You can also attach the chute protector to the shock cord just below the nose cone.
+Attach the parachute and the chute protector to the shock cord just below the nose cone.

 When packing your chute, wrap the chute protector around the chute with the opening in the chute protector facing forward.
 Always make sure your chute is well protected as the hot ejection motor gasses will melt the nylon chute.